-How do I gain the English UK (formerly Trinity) Cert IBET qualification?
+How do I gain the Language Cert Cert IBET qualification?

 On successful completion of the course, candidates are invited to submit a 4000-word (plus appendices) final assignment to gain the qualification.
-This is marked by EMB and moderated by an English UK examiner.
+This is marked by EMB and moderated by a Language Cert examiner.

 1 Business English Definitions

 2 Concepts and Language in BE

 3 Needs Analysis and Research